 This area is home to prominent educational institutions, major banks, as well as churches.
 Churchgate features numerous white buildings with several minarets and windows.
 The building is widely used in Bollywood movies and shows.

 Visit Crawford Market

-Crawford market has been a major crowd attraction since the era of the British Raj.
-It is located right in the middle of Mumbai and offers the impeccable spot for buying Indians exotic food as well as souvenirs.
+Crawford Market has been a major crowd attraction since the era of the British Raj.
+It is located right in the middle of Mumbai and offers the impeccable spot for buying Indians exotic food and souvenirs.

 Visit Dhobi Ghat